CraftAcademyLabs/ca_course/week7/cooper_client_react/01_cooper_calculator.md

 `$ touch src/Components/InputFields.js`

-So all the input fields we have in the `App` component will be placed here instead:
+Make sure to remove the input fields from the `App` component and add this to the new `InputFields` component:

 ```js
 import React from 'react';